TUDelftGeodesy/stmtools/docs/setup.md

 ## Tips

-We strongly recommend installing separately from your default Python envrionment.
-E.g. you can use enviroment manager e.g. [mamba](https://mamba.readthedocs.io/en/latest/mamba-installation.html) to create separate environment.
+We strongly recommend installing separately from your default Python environment.
+E.g. you can use environment manager e.g. [mamba](https://mamba.readthedocs.io/en/latest/mamba-installation.html) to create separate environment.